 If you are staying in Colmar, you could book a day trip to all of the main villages.
 This small group tour takes you to Riquewihr, Eguisheim, and Haut Koenigsbourg Castle.
 Strasbourg also has a great day trip to these villages as well.

 Located along eastern France and bordering much of Germany, the Alsace Wine Route looks like something out of a fairy tale.
 This route takes you through 105 miles (170km) and passes through an astonishing 70 winegrowing villages.
 Here you’ll find over 1,000 winegrowers, making this area a mecca for wine lovers.
 There’s even the oldest wine barrel in the world right here in Strasbourg.

 Many of the villages listed above are along this route.
 For more information, visit this link which provides more information on the route and highlights of the trip.

 Riquewihr was a really cute village and I’m so glad we decided to go.
-It’s definitely small and sleepy, and loaded with character.
+It’s definitely small, a bit sleepy, and loaded with character.

 Where to Stay